-In our Vinyasa Flow class you will move more continuously and more dynamically than in our Hatha Flow Yoga class.
+In our Vinyasa Flow class you will move more continuously and more dynamically than in our Hatha and Hatha Flow Yoga classes.
 Flowing movement is connected with the breath to strengthen and energise the body.
 This practice benefits both the body and the mind and you can read about the benefits on our yoga page.

 ANYBODY CAN PRACTICE

 For this class, prior experience of yoga is recommended.
 It doesn’t matter how old you are, how big or small your body is or whether you’re male or female.
 There’s a yoga mat waiting with your name on it.
 You don’t need to be super flexible or strong to start.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
-In everyday life, there’s a tendency to compare your body and its capabilities with that of others, but yoga isn’t about the ego.
-We encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
-Just accept where you are in that moment.
+In everyday life, there’s a tendency to compare your body and its capabilities with that of others but we encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
 Your strength and flexibility will grow week by week, at your own pace, without you even realising it.

 WHAT TO EXPECT